RockyNiu/ToDo/README.md

 ToDo is a Task Manager application, including [Mobile version](/MTM/README.md), [Web version](/WTM/README.md), and [server](https://github.com/RockyNiu/todo-server)

 As this is my first app in Google Store, I would like to thank my peers, who led me into real CS engineer career.
-However in short of real experience, I made a very bad design of synchronization to google cloud.
-At that time, I just started my career changes from a neuroscientist.
-I have being resolved one problem, and another problem came out again, and tried to resolve it again for a while.
-I finally decided to stop the updating until I have enough time to perfectly resolve the problem of synchronization (Only for the last modified task).
-Also there are other design considerations, such as to replace the google map tab by a deamon server to remind users..

-I am still proud of this app, which includes so much sweat and friendship.
+At that time, I just started my career jump from a neuroscientist.
+I really appreciate their help.
+I am proud of this app, which includes so much sweat and friendship.

 ### Version
-1.21
+1.22
+Support sdk16-20 (Android4.1~4.4).
+There might be unexcepted bugs in sdk21+(Android5.0+)

 ### Functions
 - Google+ login